Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 ## Arbitration fee and costs

-Arbitration Fee is 5 (five) % of the amount of the claim, but not less than 5 (five) Bitcoins.
+Arbitration Fee is 3 (three) % of the amount of the claim, but not less than 3 (three) Bitcoins.

-Arbitration fee can be paid in the Bitcoin, the euro or the United States dollar.
+Arbitration fee can be paid in the Bitcoin, Ether, the euro or the United States dollar.
 If the claims are denominated in another currency, the amount of the claim is estimated based on the rate at the date of the payment of the arbitration fee.

+By IACC decision this amount may be reduced or its payment may be deferred.

 The cost of notarization, legalization and apostillation of the arbitral award have to be paid in advance by the party requesting the certified copy of the arbitral award.